About Kemp Library

 Timeline of Kemp Library: 1893-1921

-1893: East Stroudsburg State Normal School Open.
+1893: East Stroudsburg State Normal School Opens.
 A “Library and Reading Room” of basic reference books and periodicals is made freely accessible to all students.
+The room was located in the Main Building (Stroud Hall).

 1898: Trustees approved Principal Bible’s Proposal to employ Miss Schumacher to the charge of the library